jenyu7/TJM/README.md

  - Added a findSolution(int VIP) function, which returns a LinkedList with all solved Tickets who had VIP levels in the range (VIP-2, VIP+2).

 [Flowchart and UML Diagrams can be found here.](https://docs.google.com/document/d/1WyNgvcG6txAYSdO714Z9QuXsod0vsRF7kKnCLjeFBVw/pub "Team TJM")

+**_Embellishments_**
+ - Added an iterator to ArrayPriorityQueue.
+It seemed good to be able to easily iterate through such a Queue, considering that the underlying structure of the class was an ArrayList.
+It helped in the implementation of findSolutions() [described below]
+ - findSolutions(int VIPLevel) was an addition to the HelpDesk implementation.
+The idea was that a HelpDesk could find other problems in the past with similar priority levels as a given problem, see if a previous problem matched the given problem, and if so, to pull that solution.
+This function also used a for-each loop in order to find Tickets within the VIP Level range.
+ - Wrapper functions were utilized in the HelpDesk class.
+However, the add() and removeMin() methods were not _just_ wrappers, but also provided functionality of their own; add() provided the Ticket with an ID number, and removeMin() would mark Tickets as fixed and add them to the database (ArrayPriorityQueue solutions) of solved Tickets.